namhyung/uftrace/doc/uftrace-report.md

 \--demangle=*TYPE*
 :   Demangle C++ symbol names.
 Possible values are "full", "simple" and "no".
 Default is "simple" which ignores function arguments and template parameters.

+\--diff=*DATA*
+:   Report difference between the input trace data and the given DATA.

 EXAMPLE
 =======
 This command shows information like below: